wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 What has this to do with the character or temperament of the person he appears to be?
 Does he not clearly tell you that he is not the person?
 The only way you can judge is by the change in yourself when you are in his company.
-If you feel more at peace and happy, if you understand yourself with more than usual clarity and depth, it means you have met the right man.
+If you feel more at peace and happy, if you understand yourself with more than usual clarity and depth, it means you have met the right person.
 Take your time, but once you have made up your mind to trust him, trust him absolutely and follow every instruction fully and faithfully.
 It does not matter much if you do not accept him as your *guru* and are satisfied with his company only.
 <span data-tippy-content="Association with the true and the wise people.">Satsang</span> alone can also take you to your goal, provided it is unmixed and undisturbed.